Terington Province, Northwest, Global

 Over the days that followed, tenants from the upper floors began to grumble about the first-floor tenants debasing their property.
 They paid top dollar for their spacious apartments with windows overlooking the river and surrounding trees.
 They had not paid to look at paint chips.
-They paid others to look at paint chips.
+They paid others to look at paint chips for them.

 A few tenants from the first floor posed next to their idols from the upper floors.
 It was a symbolic gesture.
 But the suitably appalled first-floor tenants felt special by proxy.
 The upper-floor tenants, or UFs as they were often called, paid them well to assist the caretakers, expanding their wallets and their connections with each paint chip let loose on the tenants.
 And by the same token, didn’t they all share the same building and the same contract?
 Who in their right mind wanted to look at dirty paint chips?

 As spring drew near and the group outside the old building on Merable Street continued to grow along with the neverending pile of paint chips, the anger from the UFs grew accordingly.
-The anger spread throughout the upper floors, into the halls, until finally, it reached the super.
+The anger spread throughout the upper floors, and into the halls until finally, it reached the super.

 Sunday, March 19